stringfromjava/stringfromjava/README.md

 - I play and create a lot of games in my freetime!
     - Currently working on Starcore (a personal game of mine) and small Roblox games
-- I like Friday Night Funkin' and rhythm games general
+- I like Friday Night Funkin' and rhythm games in general
     - Very experienced with FNF's code ([the original game](https://github.com/FunkinCrew/Funkin) and [Psych](https://github.com/ShadowMario/FNF-PsychEngine) are my main engines)
 - I play Roblox quite often